oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Effective communication using [debugging docs](https://github.com/oppia/oppia/wiki/Debugging-Docs).

 **Suggested Milestones:**
-- **Milestone 1**: Update the acceptance tests to cover the "ideal flows" for volunteers, donors, partners, and parents/teachers with acceptance tests (see the "Product Flows and Requirements for Specific User Flows”"section).
+- **Milestone 1**: Update the acceptance tests to cover as much as possible of the "ideal flows" for volunteers, donors, partners, and parents/teachers (see the "Product Flows and Requirements for Specific User Flows" section).
 This might involve modifying some of the existing tests to make the user type more specific.
+(Then, as you subsequently redesign the pages, update these tests as needed.)

   Redesign the About page according to the given mocks, and ensure that it is fully-responsive for all device sizes, reaches a Lighthouse score of 100 for accessibility, and fully internationalizable.